Skip to Content

 At J.S.
 Burton, PLC, we understand how difficult it can be to think about the future when you're focused on the present, but we also know that estate planning is essential in protecting your assets and loved ones in the event of your death or incapacitation.
 We take pride in helping our clients achieve the peace of mind they need by providing comprehensive, sensitive, and personalized estate planning services.

-It's never too early or too late to take control of your legacy and make sure that you have a plan in place to protect your family’s future.
+It's never too early or too late to take control of your legacy and make sure that you have a plan in place to protect your family's future.
 The important thing is to not put off estate planning till it's too late.
+Speak with an estate planning lawyer at our firm right away.

-If you’re ready to start protecting your future and the future of your family, contact our experienced Washington, D.C. estate planning attorneys by filling out online form or calling us at (888) 885-9001 for a free consultation.
+If you're ready to start protecting your future and the future of your family, contact our experienced Washington, D.C. estate planning attorneys by filling out the online form or calling us at (888) 885-9001 for a free consultation.
 We look forward to working with you!

 Opinions That Matter Most